sourabhbucha/shecreate-nsut-Inspirathon/README.md

 ### `npm install`

-To install all the node modules in the folder.\
+To install all the node modules in the project Folder.

 ### `npm start`